thoth-tech/documentation/docs/OnTrack/Incorporate Content Ontrack/Incorporate_doc.md

 ## Requirements

 - Clearly define what the feature meant to do and the use case.
 - Describe how the feature will interact with front-end and the back end?
-And what changes need to be done in the backend to add this new feature.
+- What changes need to be done in the backend to add this new feature.

 ## Front end design